sillsdev/web-languageforge/README.md

 - To debug in VSCode, select the "Node debugger" debug configuration and run it.

 ## Application deployment ##
 Language Forge is built to run in a containerized environment.
 For now, Kubernetes is the chosen runtime platform.
+Deployments are not currently automated and must be manually run with the appropriate credentials or from within our CD platform, TeamCity at this time.
+Deployment scripts for k8s can be found in `docker/deployment`

 ### Staging (QA) ###
-Deployments are not currently automated and must be manually run with the appropriate credentials or from within our CD platform, TeamCity at this time.

-Deployment scripts for k8s can be found in `docker/deployment` and staging deployments can be run via `VERSION=<some-docker-tag-or-semver> make deploy-staging` from within the same directory.
+Staging deployments can be run with `VERSION=<some-docker-tag-or-semver> make deploy-staging`.

 Current workflow:
 1. merge commits into or make commits on `staging` branch